Manushyanu Oru Aamukham

 Manushyanu Oru Aamukham is a Malayalam debut novel by Subhash Chandran.
 The novel is set in Thachanakkara, a fictitious village in central Kerala, India, and has the central character named Jithendran.
 It was originally serialised in Mathrubhumi Weekly in 2009 and was published as a book by DC Books in 2010.
-The novel won numerous awards including the Kendra Sahitya Akademi Award (2014), Kerala Sahitya Akademi Award (2011), Odakkuzhal Award (2011), FOKANA Award (2012), Bhasha Institute's Basheer Puraskaaram (2012), Kovilan Puraskaaram (2012) and Vayalar Award (2015).
+The novel won the Kendra Sahitya Akademi Award (2014), Kerala Sahitya Akademi Award (2011), Odakkuzhal Award (2011), FOKANA Award (2012), Bhasha Institute's Basheer Puraskaaram (2012), Kovilan Puraskaaram (2012) and Vayalar Award (2015).